Skip to content

 9 FrontPage.fyi, an AT-based link aggregator, isn't considered part of the Threadiverse today ... but if somebody bridges it to current Fediverse ink aggregators like Lemmy or Piefed, maybe it will be.

 10 What about the ATmosphere?
 Today, it seems like a corporate fediverse to me: Bluesky's by far the largest player, Bluesky PBLLC controls the AT protocol, and other ATmosphere social networks FrontPage rely on Bluesky's services.
 That could change over time.
-Venture-funded StatusNet was dominant in 2009's identiverse, and defined the OStatus protocol that dominated the early Fediverse, but the 2013-2016 Gnu social Fediverse (which also used OStatus) wasn't a corporate fediverse.
+Venture-funded StatusNet was dominant in 2009's identiverse, and defined the OStatus protocol that dominated the early Fediverse, but the 2013-2016 GNU social Fediverse (which also used OStatus) wasn't a corporate fediverse.
 So it'll be interesting to see how the ATmosphere evolves.

 11 Mike Macgirvin recently implemented nomadic identity over ActivityPub in (streams), and the LOLA working group working on data portability has made progress this year.
 Small-to-medium instances in today's fediverse rely on relays (although unlike AT Relays, ActivityPub relays currently require storing everythig locally so you better have a lot of disk space).
 Flipboard and Newsmast are doing some interesting work here with custom feeds.